sharmaadityaHQ/computer-science-notes/JavaScript/How JavaScript works.md

 - Hoisting
     1. Process where compiler allocates memory for variable and function declarations before the execution of the code.
     2. Declarations made using `let` and `const` are not initialized as part of hoisting.
 Until the line in which they are initialized is executed, any code that accesses these variables will throw an exception.

+- window object
+    1. `window` is a global object which is created by the JS engine along with the global execution context.
+    2. A `this` variable is also created which points to the global object (`window` in case of browsers). (this === window)
+    3. All variables and functions created in the global scope get attached to the `window` object.
+Eg. A variable `a` can be accessed as `window.a` or `a` or `this.a`.